 Africa, and was among the first 1820 Settler marriages.

-The marriage was witnessed by James Hancock.
+The marriage was witnessed by Thomas Slater and

 (Len de Klerk has seen the marriage certificate in the Cape Town Archives.)

 Husband: John Parkis COLEMAN

 Wife: Susannah OSLER

 Wife: Julia Anna SLATER, district of Salem

 Date: 22 Aug 1820

 Husband: Charles Thomas CROFT, district of Albany

 Date: 4 Jan 1821